PipedreamHQ/pipedream/docs/docs/components/README.md

-Component documentation is intended for a technical audience (including those interested in learning how to author and edit components).
+This document is intended for a technical audience (including those interested in learning how to author and edit components).

 **If you're new to Pipedream, we recommend watching this [5 minute demo](https://www.youtube.com/watch?v=hJ-KRbp6EO8) and signing up for a [free account](https://pipedream.com/auth/signup) first.**